 First you will have to attach the thermometer bracket to the chaff ring with the screw and keps nut provided.

 Next you will attach the chaff screen ring to the top of the Hopper.
-With the hopper facing you, on the inside of the hopper, the thermometer probe bracket will be on the left.
+This is easily done with the hopper sitting on the roast chimney on the top of the roaster.
+As you face the hopper, on the inside, the thermometer bracket will be on the left side.

 Holding the chaff ring in your hand with the thermometer bracket to the left, slide the ring from the front of the hopper to back.
-Once the ring is in place, use the screw provided to secure the chaff ring on the hopper.
+Once the ring is in place, use the screw, washer and nut provided to secure the chaff ring onto the hopper.